pbv/codex/doc/USER-GUIDE.md

 `title`

-:      Specifies the exercise title (used for hypertext links); if this is missing, then the first header in the exercise description is used.
+:      Specifies the exercise title (used for hypertext links); if
+       this is missing, then the first header in the exercise description is used.

 `tester`

 :      Specify the type of exercise (described in the following subsection).

+`feedback`

+:     Boolean value (`yes`/`no` or `true`/`false`) controlling whether
+detailed feedback is shown (e.g. show the test case in case of test failure); the default is true.

 `valid`

-:   Specify constraints on the time and maximum number for submission attempts; the default is no time constraint and an unlimited number of submssions.
+:   Specify time constraints for submissions; the default is no time
+    constraint.
 Some examples:

     ```
     valid: "after 08:00 15/02/2019"
     valid: "after 08:00 15/02/2019 and before 12:00 15/02/2019"
-    valid: "before 16/02/2019"
-    valid: "before 16/02/2019 and attempts 20"
+    valid: "(after 16/02/2019 and before 18/02/2019) or after 20/02/2019"
     ```

-    Date and times are relative to the server timezone.
+    Date and times are relative to the server local time zone.

-`allow-invalid`
+`attempts`

+:     Specify maximum number of attemps allowed; default is an unlimited number of attempts.

+`lock`

-:    Boolean value; specifies whether to allow submissions after the valid period/maximum attempts.
-Default value is `true`: invalid submissions are allowed but marked as `Invalid` in the database.
-If set to `false`, submissions are disabled after the time and/or attempts constraints have expired.
+:    Boolean value; specifies whether to lock submissions when not in the valid period and/or after the maximum number of attempts.
+Default value is `true`: invalid submissions are locked.
+If set to `false`, invalid submissions are still allowed (but still marked as invalid in the database).

 <!-- You
     may also use named events defined in a `events.cfg` configuration